Chernuhin-Dmitriy/Passwords/README.md

 ### The application is built on a Clean Architecture with a division into layers:
 - Presentation Layer - UI components (Jetpack Compose)
 - Domain Layer - business logic, use cases, repositories (interfaces)
-- Data Layer - data sources (API, database), repository implementations
+- Data Layer - data sources (database), repository implementations
 ### Patterns:
 - MVVM - for managing the UI state
 - Repository Pattern - for abstraction of data sources